theharmy/OverKeys/docs/advanced/custom-layouts.md

             ]
         }
     ],
-    "defaultUserLayout": "MyCustomLayout",
+    "defaultUserLa yout": "MyCustomLayout",
-    "altLayout": "Arabic"
     }
     ```

-6. Save the file and restart OverKeys
+6. Save the file
+7. Toggle **Use custom layout from config** off then on again to apply changes

 ## Default User Layouts